Daylightlalala/Daylightlalala.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Jun Fu (付均).
-I received the B.E. degree from the College of Computer Science, Chengdu University of Technology, Chengdu, China, in 2025.
+I received the B.E. degree from the College of Computer Science, Chengdu University of Technology, in 2025.
 I'm currently pursuing the M.E. degree with the College of Computer Science, Sichuan University.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).